OHI-Science/ohiprep/globalprep/fis/v2016/readme.md

 ### Additional information
 A description of some of the files so far:

-NOTE: now catch data is int/catch_saup.csv...make sure dataprep script is in here...

 * saup_raster_data_download.R: Goal was to use the seaaroundus R package to download the SAUP raster cell data.
 However, this will take too long.
 Abandoned, but keeping script as archive.

+* catch_data_prep.Rmd: Preps the spatialized catch data (at half degree cells) for use in goal weighting and stock status calculations.
+Outputs:

+   - 'git-annex/globalprep/fis/v2016/int/spatial_catch_saup.csv'
+   - 'globalprep/fis/v2016/int/spatial_catch_pre_bbmsy.csv'

-* getSAUPdata.R: Uses the seaaroundus R package to download the catch data for each SAUP region.
+* catch_data_prep_old.Rmd: Uses the seaaroundus R package to download the catch data for each SAUP region.
+This was used as a first round calculation but has been updated in catch_data_prep.Rmd.
 Outputs:

    - 'git-annex/globalprep/fis/raw/SAUP_catch_taxon_tons_eezs.csv'
    - 'git-annex/globalprep/fis/raw/SAUP_catch_taxon_tons_highseas.csv'